timmons1234/IDS6938-SimulationTechniques/Homework2/Readme.md

     - k) Offers visualizations, broadening the audience and their understanding of the model

 # Part 5) Report / Feedback
+- In the event any links fail, all files are located at "https://github.com/timmons1234/IDS6938-SimulationTechniques/tree/master/Homework2/files/"
+- Images for the anylogic simulations are listed in the same folder in case there are issues with importing
+- I worked with other students as part of this project.
+I think I accomplished more per unit of time during the study session monday working with the team than I did during the entire project.
+- I'd again like to suggest we do more group oriented work.
+Either as part of the project in class, or in Piazza online, or in teams.
+- Part three made the most sense for me.
+The Piazza post laid it outthe requirements as well as the procedure in an intuitive fashion.
+It was less about coding, and more about understanding what was going on.
+- The simulation fed into Anylogic and vice versa.
+Understanding one made the other easier.
+- Reworking the transition matrix felt rewarding, once i had a direction to go in.
+Seeing the data output and moving the items from the variable sets made it more understandable.
+Once i have something to work with, i can usually figure out what's wrong with it.
+But without feedback from the program, I generally feel lost and frustrated.
+- I wasn't in class when we voted on the final.
+With how much material we've covered in class I'm unsure how to respond.
+Will the final be math based, programming based, ide based, simulation based, concept based?
+- Final note.
+Thanks!

 # Part 6) Extra Credit
+- I think of this less as extra credit, and more fill in points for items which didnt get completed
 - a) Anylogic snakes and ladders See [SNL1.alp] [FFFF].
     - a) I created a partial implementation of of the null state snakes and ladders using Anylogic.
     - b) It shows a minimum of two rolls and a maximum of 7.